-The government help you can get with dental care and dentures depends on your personal situation.
+The help you can get from the government with dental care and dentures depends on your personal situation.

 If you’re under 18

-Your local District Health Board (DHB) pays for basic dental services until you or your child turn 18.
-Most NZ children will be automatically enrolled when they’re born.
+Your local Te Whatu Ora health service pays for basic dental services until you or your child turn 18.
+Most New Zealand children will be automatically enrolled when they’re born.

-If you haven’t received a letter or pack about your child’s teeth by their first birthday, enrol them by calling 0800 Talk Teeth (0800 825 583).
+If you have not received a letter or information pack about your child’s teeth by their first birthday, enrol them by calling 0800 Talk Teeth (0800 825 583).
 You’ll go through to a local organisation that looks after children’s dental health and they’ll guide you through what you need to know and do.
 A child’s first checkup should be before their second birthday.

 Free services include:

 - preventative treatments like fluoride or fissure sealants

 You’ll need to pay for orthodontic treatments, like braces to straighten teeth.
 But children with special medical needs, such as cleft palates, can get free treatment.

 Your SuperGold Card can get you discounts from some businesses providing dentures.
 Ask your dentist if they offer discounts for people with a SuperGold Card.